Light-Wave/Sorcerer/README.md

 # Sorcerer

-A differnet way to play Magiclysm.
+A differnet way to play Magiclysm.<br>
-Instead of reading books, gain spells and spell levels when you level up, in much the same way as Bombasticperks.
+Instead of reading books, gain spells and spell levels when you level up, in much the same way as Bombasticperks.<br>
-Each level, you can nearn a limited number of spells.
+Each level, you can nearn a limited number of spells.<br>
-Your caster level is determined by your sorcerer level and is boosted by your intelligence; (int/2)-3, so +0 at 6, +1 at 8, +2 at 10, and so on.
+Your caster level is determined by your sorcerer level and is boosted by your intelligence; (int/2)-3, so +0 at 6, +1 at 8, +2 at 10, and so on.<br>
-You are not limited to what spells you can pick by classes.
+You are not limited to what spells you can pick by classes.<br>
-You may pick a bloodline that alters how the class works.
+You may pick a bloodline that alters how the sorcerer works.
 For example, the spelldancer gets increased caster level from their effective dodge, rather than from intelligence.
-The deafualt class uses intelligence and lets you boost one of your known spells to level 3.
+The deafualt bloodline uses intelligence and lets you boost one of your known spells to level 3.<br>
-Each time you level up, you can swap one spell you know with a spell of the same or lower level, so you are not locked in to your choises forever.
+Each time you level up, you can swap one spell you know with a spell of the same or lower level, so you are not locked in to your choises forever.<br>
 Inspired by Pathfinder and Dungeons and Dragons.

 ## Contributing

 Please note that the code inside the folder generated_code is auto generated and should not be edited manually.
 Instead, use the python script in tools.
-You might have to adjust the paths used before you run them. generated_code/spell_data_dump.txt contains data for all spells found and generated.
-You can copy that data into tools/spell_data.txt to edit properties of spells, disable spells, register sorcerer-specific spells, or manually alter the spell level of the spell.
+You might have to adjust the paths used before you run them.<br>
+generated_code/spell_data_dump.txt contains data for all spells found and generated.
+You can copy that data into tools/spell_data.txt to edit properties of spells, disable spells, register sorcerer-specific spells, or manually alter the spell level of the spell.<br>
-I have not yet figgured out a way to auto format the generated code, so you will have to deal with that yourself.
+I have not yet figgured out a way to auto format the generated code, so you will have to deal with that yourself.<br>
 Note that while tools/spell_data.txt contains json data, it is a .txt file.
 This is to make sure CDDA doesn't confuse it for something it should be reading.
 The json is read by tools/generate_spell_levels.py.

 ## Balancing

 It seems that sorcerers will end up being more powerful than traditional Magiclysm wizards.
 I'm not yet sure if that is good or not.
-The mod might need a fair bit of nerfing.
+The mod might need a fair bit of nerfing.<br>
-One path forwards would be to give traditional Magiclysm wizards more toys depending on their school, like the school weapons, the caster level boosting items, or the druids wildshape.
+One path forwards would be to give traditional Magiclysm wizards more toys depending on their school, like the school weapons, the caster level boosting items, or the druids wildshape.<br>
-Bloodlines should feel roughly equaly powerful to each other, preferably.
+Bloodlines should feel roughly equaly powerful to each other, preferably.<br>
 My thinking is that if you are playing as a traditional Magiclysm wizard, you would level your main combat spell to at around level 5 before you try to use it in combat, so a sorcerer should start with their main combat spell's effective spell level being around there as well.
 A sorcerer will likely gain levels in less in-game time than a wizard would, but would have to do more dangerous activities to do so.

 # Future plans and loose ideas